YetAnotherNerd/whatlastgenre/README.md

 	* Gets genretags from music sites and splits, merges, scores and filters them.
 		* Splitting, eg. Jazz+Funk -> Jazz and Funk, Rock/Pop -> Rock and Pop
 		* Merges similar tags in different writings, eg. DnB, D&B, Drum and Bass -> Drum & Bass
-		* Scores them different methods, can take personal preferences into account
+		* Scores them with different methods, can take personal preferences into account
 		* Filters them by personal preferences and preset filters
 	* Optional: writes release type (Album, EP, Anthology, ...) (from What.CD)
 	* Optional: writes MusicBrainz IDs
+	* Optional: caches already proceeded albums and mbarids too reduce needed interactivity
+	* Makes use of MusicBrainz IDs when possible
 	* Interactive mode, especially for releasetypes and mbids (it's not guessing wrong data)
-	* Dry-Mode for safe testing
+	* Dry-mode for safe testing

 ## How it works
 It scans through folders for albums and receives genre tags for this releases